 - The Transitional Supply Contract is a multi-year contract to purchase about 21 million separative work units (SWU) through 2022 with a mutual option to purchase up to another 25 million SWU during that period.

-- Centrus is purchasing the SWU contained in the low enriched uranium and deliver natural uranium to TENEX for the low enriched uranium’s uranium component, though from time to time Centrus may also potentially agree with TENEX to purchase the uranium component.
+- Generally, Centrus is purchasing the SWU contained in the low enriched uranium and deliver natural uranium to TENEX for the low enriched uranium’s uranium component, though from time to time Centrus may also potentially agree with TENEX to purchase the uranium component.

 - The low enriched uranium supplied by TENEX comes from Russia’s commercial enrichment activities rather than from downblending of excess Russian highly enriched uranium.